rwjones75000/Cletho/POAM.md

 ## Purpose and Background

-Cletho is a standalone, AI-powered decision partner designed to help individuals think more clearly and systematically through complex or uncertain decisions.
-Drawing on principles from decision theory, structured reasoning, and modular logic, Cletho supports users in mapping options, clarifying values, anticipating consequences, and comparing strategies.
+Cletho is a standalone, AI-powered decision partner designed to help individuals think more clearly, critically, and systematically through complex or uncertain decisions.
+Drawing on principles from decision theory, behavioral economics, Socratic dialog, and Rogerian engagement, Cletho interacts with users as a questioner, not an answerer, to help them examine the decision environment more systematically and their own thinking more reflectively.

-The MVP aims to deliver a conversational prototype that demonstrates the value of AI-assisted decision structuring—without making decisions for the user.
+Cletho aims to deliver a conversational prototype that demonstrates the value of AI-assisted decision structuring—without making decisions for the user.
 Instead, Cletho serves as a logic-based guide to help users navigate trade-offs and uncertainties in real-world contexts.

 ---

 ## Objectives

 - Build a functional MVP that can:
-  - Guide users through at least one full decision matrix
+  - Guide users through the development of full decision matrix
   - Apply multiple decision strategies (e.g., expected utility, maximin)
-  - Incorporate at least three task-specific knowledge (TK) modules
+  - Address the 12 most common cognitive biases
   - Log user interactions, rationale, and selected strategies

 - Deliver a technical foundation that:
   - Demonstrates modular reasoning workflows
-  - Allows future expansion via new TK modules
+  - Allows future expansion into advanced decision making methodologies
+  - Allows future addition of more cognitive biases
   - Operates as a self-contained application

 - Conduct internal evaluation and testing to inform future iterations